svenko99/alfred-emoji-json/README.md

 A lightweight command-line tool that enables workflow authors to use a custom `"icon"` with `"type": "emoji"` in [Alfred Script Filter JSON](https://www.alfredapp.com/help/workflows/inputs/script-filter/json/).
 Simply [pipe](https://www.gnu.org/software/bash/manual/html_node/Pipelines.html) the JSON output from your program into the tool (`alfred-emoji-json`).
 The tool converts the emoji into a PNG file so that it can be displayed as the item’s icon.

+## Details

+- Emoji should be placed in the `"path"` field of the `"icon"` object with `"type": "emoji`.
+- Emojis are converted into 256px transparent PNG files stored in `./emojis/`.
+- The `./emojis` directory is created automatically in workflow folder if it does not exist.
+- PNG files are reused if already generated, speeding up repeated runs.

 ## Raw JSON example

 Here is an example of the raw JSON that you might generate from your program: